kualaz/build/README.md

-# Build
+# GoBuild

-This project - commonly known as "the build submodule" -  is Crossplane's Makefile library.
-This library is used to build `crossplane/crossplane`, `crossplane/crossplane-runtime`, and most Crossplane providers.
+A specialized fork of Crossplane's Makefile library focused on streamlining Go module builds.

 The build submodule is only intended to support Crossplane and its extensions.
 There's no guarantee of stability.
 There are no releases or versions, and any